Regardless of who you’re rooting for this weekend, chances are you’ll be attending or maybe even hosting a Super Bowl party.

-Potato Chips and Dip: Many unflavored potato chips don’t contain the top 8 allergens or gluten as ingredients BUT it’s often unknown as to what type of facility or on what type of line they were manufactured.
-We featured some allergy-friendly potato chip brands a few weeks back.
-If you’re super-sensitive, Epicurious has a simple recipe for homemade potato chips.
-But, no matter which you choose, potato chips taste so much better with a good french onion dip (gluten-, dairy-, soy-, and egg-free courtesy of Heidi Kelly at Adventures of a Gluten Free Mom).
+Potato Chips and Dip: Many unflavored potato chips are free of the top eight allergens and gluten, but you never know what else is produced in the manufacturing facility.
+If you want to play it safe, Epicurious has a simple recipe for homemade potato chips.
+But, no matter which you choose, potato chips taste so much better with a good French onion dip (gluten-, dairy-, soy-, and egg-free courtesy of Heidi Kelly at Adventures of a Gluten Free Mom).

-- Dill dip: Great with raw veggies, this dairy-free, egg-free, nut-free, and soy-free dill dip is courtesy of Heidi Kelly, Adventures of a Gluten Free Mom.
+Other dips: Who could resist a dairy-free, egg-free spinach and artichoke dip?
+Great with raw veggies, this dairy-free, egg-free, nut-free, and soy-free dill dip is courtesy of Heidi Kelly, Adventures of a Gluten Free Mom.

 Beer: What Super Bowl party would be complete without beer?
 Food Republic’s article, “5 Gluten-Free Beers That Are Actually Worth Drinking” is great if you’re looking for recommendations.

 Check out our Safe Super Bowl Party Pinterest Board for images and links to these and more recipes, restaurants, and products.
 As always make sure to follow safe eating practices even (especially) when ordering take out food.
 And, for products, always read ingredients labels carefully.